-The interviewee was part of a group of 25 people, Afghans and Pakistanis, who were walking for three days in the Croatian countryside.
-The incident involved the interviewee and two other young males who were caught, just south of the border of Croatia-Slovenia.
+The respondent was part of a group of 25 people, Afghans and Pakistanis, who were walking for three days in the Croatian countryside.
+The incident involved the respondent and two other young males who were caught, just south of the border of Croatia-Slovenia.
 The larger group were spotted attempting to cross the stretch of river, protected by a border fence.

-It was dark inside, and they couldn’t breath properly.
+It was dark inside, and they couldn’t breathe properly.
 He described how the driver veered from side to side, even though the road was straight, just to induce car sickness and nausea.
 The van delivered the victim and the other two young men to a border area they knew to be on the outskirts of Maljevac.
 He identified 6/7 male police officers waiting for them (one in the distinctive blue of the border police).
-The victim describes how it was hard to tell because they were brought from the van one-by-one.
-The police, dressed in black commando uniform, beat them individually with electronically charged batons.
+The respondent describes how it was hard to tell because they were brought from the van one-by-one.
+The police, dressed in black uniforms, beat them individually with electronically charged batons.

 The three addressed the police in English, but the officers only replied telling them to “shut up”, and referred to them as “pičku materi”.
 Throughout the attack, they were handcuffed and incapacitated.